 All hybrid or electric vehicles that are required to be registered are subject to a supplemental registration fee.
 This fee is part of the state’s road funding package passed by the General Assembly in 2017.
 The fee will be paid when the vehicle is first registered and at every renewal.

-Depending on where you live, some motorists may be required to pay a municipal tax.
-A vehicle is assessed the municipal vehicle excise tax and wheel tax when the municipality in which the vehicle is registered has adopted these taxes by ordinance.
+Depending on where you live, some motorists may be required to pay a municipal vehicle tax.
+A vehicle is assessed a municipal tax when the municipality in which the vehicle is registered has adopted a municipal tax by ordinance.
+A municipal tax is a flat rate tax.

 Vehicle excise tax is an annual tax that must be paid in order to register a vehicle in Indiana.
 Most vehicles are subject to the vehicle excise tax.
 Vehicle excise tax is either a flat rate or based on the value and age of the vehicle.
 Generally, excise taxes are used to maintain roads, streets, highways, bridges and other infrastructure within the state or a local area.